-Obtaining planning permission for an extension, change of use or new build sounds more confusing and daunting than it actually is, but by following a process, you could be well on your way obtaining planning for your desired development.
+Obtaining planning permission for an extension, change of use or new build sounds more confusing and daunting than it actually is, but by following a process, you could be well on your way estimating and cost planning services for your desired development.
 Here are 10 steps that can help you get the best out of the planning process.

 1. Consider Permitted Development Rights